Nurgak/Virtual-Robot-Challenge/README.md

 ![Image of the robot node with a script icon besides it](Media/lua_script.png)

-The robot behaviour is dictated by the Python script stored in `~/catkin_ws/src/vrc/src/line_follower.py`.
+The robot behaviour is dictated by the Python scripts stored in `~/catkin_ws/src/vrc/src/`.
+The `sample.py` script shows how to process the data from all the different sensors on the robot.

-The launch file is used to start different nodes at the same time, it is stored in `~/catkin_ws/src/vrc/launch/arena.launch`, think of it as a shortcut.
+The launch files are used to start different nodes at the same time, they are stored in `~/catkin_ws/src/vrc/launch/`, think of them as shortcuts.

 ## Follow the line